EvaMaeRey/doublecrochet/README.md

 <!-- badges: end -->

-Rmarkdown files are super cool because they allow you to co-mingle prose, code, and output in a single output file.
+Rmarkdown files are super cool because they allow you to co-mingle prose, code, and code output in a single output file.
 Having code and code output proximate in a rendered document is helpful at interpreting intent of the code.
-And getting up and running with .Rmds is pretty easy — learn about code chunks, learn a bit of markdown and you are good to go.
+And getting up and running with .Rmds is pretty easy — learn bit about code chunks, a bit of markdown and you are good to go.

 But there is a lot that you can do in .Rmds beyond the basics.
-One can quickly experience .Rmd envy when seeing the products of more advanced users.
+May feel .Rmd admiration and *wonder* when seeing the products of more advanced users.
+How did they to *that*?

 And as you become a more advanced user you might asked more and more:
 How did you produce those slides, poster, dashboard etc.?
 How can you